johannfaouzi/pyts/doc/user_guide.rst

 Introduction
 ------------

-Time series are very common data and classifying them can be of interest in a lot of fields.
-However standard machine learning algorithms for classification, like Logistic Regression, Support Vector Machine or K-Nearest Neighbors with usual metrics, don't work very well.
-To be more precise, these algorithms don't work well on **raw time series of real numbers**.
-Most algorithms developed recently have been focusing on *transforming* the raw time series before applying a standard machine learning classification algorithm.
+A time series is a sequence of values indexed in time order.
+Given their nature, they are very common in many real-world applications.
+With the high availability of sensors and the development of Internet of things devices, the amount of time series data and the number of applications become bigger and bigger.
+Traditional domains using this type of data include finance and econometrics, and these domains have recently been joined by smart grid, earthquake prediction and weather forecasting.

+One specific analysis is time series classification: given a time series and a set of classes, one would like to classify this time series.
+Real-world problems include disease detection using electrocardiogram data, household device classification to reduce carbon footprint, and image classification.
+Standard machine learning classification is not always well suited for time series because of the possibly high correlation between back-to-back time points.
+One typical example is the Naive Bayes algorithm, which assumes a conditional independence between each feature given the class.
+For this reason, algorithms dedicated to time series classification have been developed.

+As the Python programming language is becoming more and more popular in the fields of machine learning and data science, the objective of the `pyts` Python package is to make time series classification easily accessible by providing preprocessing and utility tools, and implementations of state-of-the-art algorithms.

-In the following sections we will present the algorithms implemented in pyts.
-If you want more information about the algorithms, you can have a look at the references and the :ref:`general_examples` section.
-If you want more information about their implementations in pyts, you can have a look at the :ref:`api` section.
+In the following sections we will present the algorithms implemented in `pyts`.
+For more information about the algorithms, please have a look at the references and the :ref:`general_examples` section.
+For more information about their implementations in `pyts`, please have a look at the :ref:`api` section.

 Preprocessing
 -------------

-It is standard in machine learning to perform some preprocessing on raw data.
+In machine learning, it is standard to perform some preprocessing on raw data.
-Likewise it is standard to perform some preprocessing on time series.
-Implemented algorithms can be found in the :mod:`pyts.preprocessing` module.
+The :mod:`pyts.preprocessing` module consists of tools to preprocess raw time series.

-pyts provides most of the preprocessing tools from scikit-learn, but instead of applying them column-wise (i.e. independently to each feature), they are applied row-wise (i.e. independently to each sample).
-Available tools are :class:`pyts.preprocessing.StandardScaler`, :class:`pyts.preprocessing.MinMaxScaler`, :class:`pyts.preprocessing.MaxAbsScaler`,
+`pyts` provides most of the preprocessing tools from `scikit-learn`, but instead of applying them column-wise (i.e. independently to each feature), they are applied row-wise (i.e. independently to each sample).
+Available tools are
+:class:`pyts.preprocessing.StandardScaler`,
+:class:`pyts.preprocessing.MinMaxScaler`,
+:class:`pyts.preprocessing.MaxAbsScaler`,